MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 1. To script Azure commands with PowerShell, you first need to [install and configure Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/).
 If Azure PowerShell is not installed on your system, take the time to install it now.

-1. Once you have installed Azure PowerShell, you will need to configure PowerShell itself to allow script execution.
+1. Once you have installed Azure PowerShell, you will need to configure it to allow script execution.
 (For security reasons, PowerShell by default does not allow PowerShell scripts to execute.)
 Start Azure PowerShell **as an administrator** and execute the following command:

 	<pre>
 	Set-ExecutionPolicy RemoteSigned
 	</pre>

 1. Now close the Azure PowerShell window and open another one, this time **not** running as an administrator.
-In the Azure PowerShell window, go to the directory for this lab — the one containing the "resources" subdirectory — and create a text file named copyimages.ps1 containing the statements below, once more replacing *[accountname]* and *[accountkey]* with your storage account's name and key:
+At the Azure PowerShell command prompt, navigate to the directory for this lab — the one containing the "resources" subdirectory, which holds a collection of JPG images — and create a text file named copyimages.ps1 containing the statements below.
+Replace *[accountname]* and *[accountkey]* with your storage account's name and primary access key:

 	<pre>
 	cd resources